monarch-initiative/phenomics/docs/pages/clin-phen.md

 **Session 4: Breakout session I.** Small Breakouts will include translational teams of X01 investigators, developmental biologists and basic researchers, tool developers and ontologists/data modelers.
 The breakouts will focus on defining end-to-end phenotype collection to integration processes to address specific clinical or translational questions.

-**Session 5:** Tools to support strengthening Kids First phenotypic datasets
+**Session 5: Tools to support strengthening Kids First phenotypic datasets**

-**Session 6:** Breakout II: Generate “Kids First” phenotype data collection standards
+**Session 6: Breakout II: Generate “Kids First” phenotype data collection standards**

-**Group Discussion:** What are the next steps?
+**Group Discussion: What are the next steps?
 How to continue to develop these standards?
-How to communicate the standards with other Kids First researchers?
+How to communicate the standards with other Kids First researchers?:**

-**Session 7:** Neurodevelopmental Outcomes
+**Session 7: Neurodevelopmental Outcomes**